ppalmes/JuliaWorkshop/README.md

 # JuliaWorkshop2019

-Follow this link for the [Live Notebook Demos](https://mybinder.org/v2/gh/ppalmes/JuliaWorkshop2019/master).
+Follow this link for the <a href="https://mybinder.org/v2/gh/ppalmes/JuliaWorkshop2019/master" target="_blank">Live Notebook Demos</a>.

 This github repo is a collection of Notebook demos to learn Julia.
 - `Part 1` contains tutorials from juliabox.org